 The Highland Folk Museum is a must-see attraction in the heart of the Scottish Highlands.
-Just a stone’s throw away from Crubenbeg Country House, the museum is situated in Newtonmore.
+Just a stone’s throw away from Crubenbeg Country House.
 Considered the first open-air museum in Britain, the Highland Folk Museum offers visitors the chance to explore what Highland life was like through history.

 With 30 buildings, you can take a trip back in time to explore work and life in the Scottish Highlands from the 1700s until the 1950s.
 The Highland Folk Museum is a one-mile long site, featuring townships through the ages.
 Visitors can start with the 1700s township as well as explore other fascinating buildings such as the 1930s working croft.